Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Preliminaries and notation (from )

+A $\G$-tree is {\em mimimal} if it has no proper $G$-invariant sub-tree (in particular, it has no free leaves, and $G$ acts without global fixed point).
+A graph of groups with trivial edge-groups is a {\em core graph} if its leaves (if any) have non-trivial vertex group.
+Given a graph of groups $X$, with trivial edge groups and non-trivial fundamental group (as graph of groups), we define $\core(X)$ to be the maximal core sub-graph of $X$.
+If $X$ has trivial fundamental group (as graph of groups) we define $\core(X)$ to be just a point of $X$.
+We say that $\core(X)$ is trivial when it is a point, namely when $X$ is topologically a tree with at most one non-free vertex.

+Bass-Serre theory provides a correspondence between minimal $\G$-tree and core $\G$-graphs, so one can equivalently works either with trees or graphs.
+The equivalence tree-graph is made explicit as follows: Given a minimal $\G$-tree, its quotient by the $G$-action is a core $\G$-graph.

+Two simplicial $\G$-trees are considered {\em equivalent} if there is a $G$-equivariant isometry between them, and the corresponding notion of equivalence is given for graphs.

-\begin{nt}[Tilde underline notation] Let $\G$ be a splitting of a group $G$.
+In some setting it will be more convenient using trees, in others, graphs.
+For this purpose we introduce the following notation. \begin{nt}[Tilde-underline notation] Let $\G$ be a free splitting of a group $G$.
 If $X$ is a $\G$-graph, then $\wt X$ denotes its universal covering, which is a $\G$-tree.
 As usual, if $x\in X$ then $\wt x$ will denote a lift of $x$ in $\wt X$.
-The same for subsets: if $A\subset X$ then $\wt A\subset \wt X$ is one of its lifts.
-On the converse situation, if $T$ is a minimal $\G$-tree we denote by $\ul X$ the quotient $\G$-graph.
+The same for subsets: if $A\subset X$ is connected then $\wt A\subset \wt X$ is a connected component of the preimage of $A$.
+On the converse situation, if $T$ is a $\G$-tree with finite edge-orbits, we denote by $\ul T$ the quotient $\G$-graph.
 Same notation for points and subsets.
 So, $\widetilde{\ul X}=X$ for both graphs and trees. \end{nt}

-Unless otherwise specified, given a finite connected graph of groups $X$ with trivial edge-groups, an $X$-graph is a $\pi_1(X)$-graph (and an $X$-tree is a $\pi_1(X)$-tree).
+\begin{nt} If $X$ is a connected graph of groups with trivial edge groups, by a $X$-graph (or tree) we mean a $\pi_1(X)$-graph (resp. tree), that is to say, a $\G$-graph (resp. tree) where $G$ is the fundamental group of $X$ as graph of groups, and $\G$ is the splitting of $G$ given by vertex groups.